hujanais/hello-microservices/README.md

 # check that the 3 Docker microservices are running.
 docker ps

+# now you must modify the app-settings in the auth-api and product-api container to have the IP address of your mongo-db ip.
+# in this case, it would be the ip address of your Pi.
+docker exec -it user-api /bin/sh vi app.settings
+# replace http://192.168.1.69 with your IP address and then save and exit vi editor.
+: x!

+# repeat for product-api.
+docker exec -it user-api /bin/sh vi app.settings
+# replace http://192.168.1.69 with your IP address and then save and exit vi editor.
+: x!

 # you can now access these services from a laptop using the port numbers 27017, 5500 and 5501.
 ```